tienph18/metafox-mobile-docs/docs/form-elements.md

 ## SpamQuestion

 This element renders a text input field, often accompanied by an image, designed to present a question to the user to prevent spam submissions.

-It integrates with Formik for state management.
+For a visual reference, see [SpamQuestion Gallery](./form-elements/SpamQuestion.md)

 ### Props